bennywee/donut_ceviche_classifier/README.md

     + Compare precision, recall and f1 metrics and view the raw classification in a confusion matrix.

 # Train model
-To run the code which produces a trained classification model run the following in the terminal
+To run the code which produces a trained classification model, execute the following command:

 ```console
 python train.py
 ```
 This will produce a pickle model object in the `model/` directory.
 The choice of algorithm is baseed on the analysis in `analysis/exploratory_analysis.ipynb`.
-This object is currently in the model directory and running `python train.py` it will train reproduce the same model.
+This object is currently in the model directory and running `python train.py` will reproduce the same model.

 # Model scoring
 Running `python predict.py` loads the model object from the `model/` directory and predicts on an arbitrary image.
-The prediction will be printed to the terminal.
+The prediction will be printed to the terminal or console.

 # Unit tests
 Pytest is used for unit testing.
 To run unit tests: